clemenscodes/nixos/README.md

 ### Additional Considerations

-- Nvidia GPUs are supported by importing the `./modules/nvidia.nix` module into your machine configuration
-- Hyprland can be configured to support your individual machines by adding a machine specific configuration at `./modules/common/home/desktop/hyprland/config/machine/<MACHINE>.conf`
+- Hyprland can be configured to support your individual machines by adding a machine specific configuration at `./modules/common/home/desktop/hyprland/config/machine/<your-machine>.conf`